procrastinate-org/procrastinate/docs/howto/retry.rst

     def my_other_task():
         print("Hello world")

-:py:class:`RetryStrategy` takes 3 parameters related to how long it will wait between retries:
+`RetryStrategy` takes 3 parameters related to how long it will wait between retries:

 - ``wait=5`` to wait 5 seconds before each retry